Retrieval-augmented generation

-RAG and LLM Limitations
+RAG and LLM limitations

 LLMs can provide incorrect information.
-For example, when Google first demonstrated its LLM tool "Google Bard", the LLM provided incorrect information about the James Webb Space Telescope.
-This error contributed to a $100 billion decline in the company’s stock value.
+For example, when Google first demonstrated its LLM tool "Google Bard" (later re-branded to Gemini), the LLM provided incorrect information about the James Webb Space Telescope.
+This error contributed to a $100 billion decline in Google's stock value.
 RAG is used to prevent these errors, but it does not solve all the problems.
 For example, LLMs can generate misinformation even when pulling from factually correct sources if they misinterpret the context.
 MIT Technology Review gives the example of an AI-generated response stating, "The United States has had one Muslim president, Barack Hussein Obama."
-The model retrieved this from an academic book rhetorically titled Barack Hussein Obama: America’s First Muslim President?
+The model retrieved this from the rhetorical chapter title "Barack Hussein Obama: America's First Muslim President?" in the book Faith in the New Millennium: The Future of Religion and American Politics.
 The LLM did not "know" or "understand" the context of the title, generating a false statement.

 LLMs with RAG are programmed to prioritize new information.
 This technique has been called "prompt stuffing."
-Without prompt stuffing, the LLM's input is generated by a user; with prompt stuffing, additional relevant context is added to this input to guide the model’s response.
+Without prompt stuffing, the LLM's input is generated by a user; with prompt stuffing, additional relevant context is added to this input to guide the model's response.
 This approach provides the LLM with key information early in the prompt, encouraging it to prioritize the supplied data over pre-existing training knowledge.

 Process

 Retrieval-augmented generation (RAG) enhances large language models (LLMs) by incorporating an information-retrieval mechanism that allows models to access and utilize additional data beyond their original training set.
-Ars Technica notes that "when new information becomes available, rather than having to retrain the model, all that’s needed is to augment the model’s external knowledge base with the updated information" ("augmentation").
-IBM states that "in the generative phase, the LLM draws from the augmented prompt and its internal representation of its training data to synthesize an engaging answer tailored to the user in that instant".
+Ars Technica notes that "when new information becomes available, rather than having to retrain the model, all that's needed is to augment the model's external knowledge base with the updated information ("augmentation").
+IBM states that "in the generative phase, the LLM draws from the augmented prompt and its internal representation of its training data to synthesize" an answer.